 Historically Barry Camera Club has organised and hosted a Competition of its own ‘The Barrian Cup’.
 This is a high profile and well-established competition which usually takes place in June and is open to all camera clubs around Wales and Beyond.
 It is attended by over 100 guests at the Millennium Centre here in Barry.

-We are due to re-start our annual programme for 2021 / 2022 in September.
+We are due to re-start our annual programme for 2021 / 2022 on 3rd September 2021.
 The Barry Camera Club (BCC) Committee has been meeting, virtually of course, over the last few weeks to determine what our new programme is going to look like.